Calling America: Overview

 Like most of the songs on Balance of Power, "Calling America" is musically upbeat and bright.
-Lyrically, it features a similar theme to ELO's earlier single "Telephone Line", where the narrator is longing for a lover from across the telephone, although "Calling America" also discusses satellite communication.
-Appropriately, the song pays homage to the track "Telstar", which had celebrated the communication satellite of the same name, in the instrumental section.
+Lyrically, the song can be considered an update to ELO's 1976 single "Telephone Line".
+In both songs, the narrator is attempting to contact a lover by telephone, although "Calling America" also discusses satellite communication.
+Appropriately, the song pays homage to the track "Telstar", which had celebrated the communication satellite of the same name, in the instrumental break.
 In his column Real Life Rock (published in The Village Voice), Greil Marcus called the song an "answer record to [the] 24-year old hit".
 Fellow American music journalist Chuck Eddy said, "Greil Marcus was the only person besides me who realized that 'Calling America' by ELO was one of the most brilliant records of last year.
 I thought it was really neat that it ended up on both our top 10s."

 Epic Records released a three-track 12-inch single in the UK, with "Destination Unknown" as the B-side.

 Reception

-Cash Box called it a "bright, cleanly done bit of pop sheen from the masters of the genre" with a "very hooky lyric."
+Cashbox called it a "bright, cleanly done bit of pop sheen from the masters of the genre" with a "very hooky lyric."
 Billboard said that it has ELO's "familiar wall of sound and sci-fi predilections."